Search features

 Email Email More info More Info

 DESI 210.
 INTERACTIVE DESIGN.
 This course introduces students to strategy-based process for planning and designing digital user experiences as well as the essentials of web design using industry-standard software.
 Prerequisite: Design 101.
-Semester course, three hours.
+Three hours.

 a section of the INTERACTIVE DESIGN AND USER EXP course in Design - DESI